VSC VOLUNTEER COMMITMENT

 STEP 2: SIGN UP TO VOLUNTEER

 U12 BREAK SUPERVISORS.
 All U12 parents are asked to sign up for shifts to supervise break times in the cabin.
-Please sign up here.
+Sign up will be posted here before the season starts.

-SPEED CAMP: VSC hosts Okanagan Speed Camp for U12-U16 athletes January 26-28th, and we will need approximately 100 volunteer shifts filled.
-Sign-up HERE!
+SPEED CAMP: VSC hosts Okanagan Speed Camp for U12-U16 athletes February 7-9th, and we will need approximately 100 volunteer shifts filled.
+Sign up will be posted here when ready.

-OVER THE HILL DOWNHILL: VSC volunteers support SilverStar Mountain Resort's Over The Hill Downhilll race February 2nd & 3rd.
-Sign-up coming soon!
+OVER THE HILL DOWNHILL: VSC volunteers support SilverStar Mountain Resort's Over The Hill Downhilll race February 1st & 2nd.
+Sign up will be posted here when ready.

-Okanagan Zone Final: VSC is hosting the Okanagan Zone Final on Gypsy Queen April 6 & 7th.
+U16 Westerns: VSC is hosting the U16 Westerns March 24-28th and it will be all hands on deck to run this massive event, with two race centres running concurrently.
 This is another great opportunity to put your hand up to help run a race on our home mountain, and see some excellent racing at the same time.
 Sign-up coming soon!

 Thank you for getting signed up – volunteering really does make this club what it is and we depend on every family to pitch in whenever they can!